This site is intended for U.S. healthcare professionals.

 Prescribing InformationIndicationMedical Information

-Immunogenicity & PersistenceTRUMENBA is the only MenB vaccine with confirmed cross-reactivity against diverse strains1
+Immunogenicity & PersistenceTRUMENBA® was the FIRST MenB vaccine with proven protection against diverse strains1

 TRUMENBA demonstrated robust immune response against 14 MenB strains found in the US and Europe1